-JST Singapore will join SWITCH (Singapore Week of Innovation and Technology) to exhibit three projects supported by JST:
+JST Singapore joined SWITCH (Singapore Week of Innovation and Technology) to exhibit three projects supported by JST:

-· Novel drug treatment for inflammatory bowel disease (Himuka AM Pharm Corp. from START program).
+- Novel drug treatment for inflammatory bowel disease (Himuka AM Pharm Corp. from START program).

 - Eco biofilter-membrane bioreactor system for wastewater treatment and reuse (Chulalongkorn Univ. &Tokyo Univ. from SATREPS Program).

-- Sustainable utilization of stingless bee and its products.
+- Sustainable utilization of stingless bee and its products (from JASTIP program).

-This year SWITCH will be held at Singapore EXPO on 11-15 November.
+This year SWITCH was held at Singapore EXPO on 11-15 November.